 The finer things in life are already at your fingertips.

 See these 36 Cheap Or Free Hobbies To Try Out for more info!

 I loved reading Matilda Kahl’s article on why, as an art director, she chooses to wear the exact same outfit to work every single day.
 She describes a feeling of regaining control, of freeing herself of unscalable expectations.

 In my own life, I don’t go so far as Matilda, but I do try to limit my wardrobe as much as possible.
-For all of 2017, I had access to maybe 8 outfits.
+For all of 2017, when traveling the world, I had access to maybe 8 outfits.

 Like Matilda, I never had to think about my clothes anymore.
 I simply got up, got dressed, and then started thinking about the day ahead.
 It was liberating.

-Now that I’m home, my wardrobe has grown, but not to the enormous proportions it was at before I left.
-My clothes are coordinated by colour, and then by style.
+Now that I’m home, my wardrobe has grown, but not to the enormous proportions it was before I left.
+My clothes are coordinated by color, and then by style.
 Nothing is buried at the back, forgotten.
-It’s an effort to keep things organised this way, but it makes me feel so good when I open the doors to my wardrobe and everything is in order!
+It’s an effort to keep things organized this way, but it makes me feel so good when I open the doors to my wardrobe and everything is in order!